Heatstroke warning: Recognising the signs

 6. Throbbing headache

-Heatstroke warning: Recognizing the signs | News by Thaiger
+Heatstroke warning: Recognising the signs | News by Thaiger

 The elevated core temperature can cause blood vessels in the head to dilate, increasing blood flow and pressure in the area, resulting in a throbbing sensation.
 Additionally, dehydration and electrolyte imbalances, which can occur during heatstroke, can contribute to the development of headaches.

 the strain on the body and the altered mental state associated with heatstroke can worsen the headache.
-Recognizing and addressing a throbbing headache as a potential symptom of heatstroke is essential to ensure timely treatment and prevent severe complications.
+Recognising and addressing a throbbing headache as a potential symptom of heatstroke is essential to ensure timely treatment and prevent severe complications.

 7. Swelling

-Heatstroke warning: Recognizing the signs | News by Thaiger
+Heatstroke warning: Recognising the signs | News by Thaiger

 Photo: Freepik